cjmet/WeatherKitty/Project.md

 - [ ] Weather Kitty - To-Do List

+  - [ ] if PX turn on history chart extra tag / span
   - [ ] Px Mx Logic
     - [ ] PX
       - [ ] "auto" - does not resize chart, but is the same size as "default" if asked for calc